Skip to main content

 • Find an attorney who supports mediation.
 Many lawyers prefer to act as zealous advocates for their clients because this is how they were trained.
 This can be detrimental to a mediation process that seeks to find a middle-ground agreement.
 Look for a mediation lawyer who can advise you on your legal issue and is familiar with how mediation works.

-• Find out if the other party to the mediation will have an attorney at the mediation or one available for legal coaching and drafting of an agreement.
+• Find out whether the other party to the mediation will have an attorney present or one available for legal coaching and drafting of an agreement.
 Mediation sessions work best when each side sees the process as balanced and fair.

 • Make it clear to your lawyer that you want them to understand and support mediation.
-Your lawyer should be open to negotiation and compromise in reaching settlements and not focused on how a judge or jury may rule.
+Your lawyer should be open to negotiation in settlements rather than focused on how a judge or jury may rule.

 • Ask that your mediation lawyer be available to review all written agreements created during mediation before you sign them.